TeodoraNencheva/online-bookstore-backend/README.md

 ### 4. Confirming a registration
 * POST request to https://powerful-beach-00895.herokuapp.com/api/auth/register/verify?token={token} where token is the secure token generated for the given registration confirmation

-## II.
+## III.
 Functionalities available to all users
 ### 1. Listing all books
 * GET request to https://powerful-beach-00895.herokuapp.com/api/books/all - returns the first 5 books ordered by title
 * GET request to https://powerful-beach-00895.herokuapp.com/api/books/all?page={page}&size={size} for custom pagination and sizing